State of Washington Classified Job Specification

 Monitors, counsels and assists students with their daily schedule and routine duties in an effort to facilitate student self-sufficiency;

-Maintains ongoing communication with parents, staff, community and organizations;
+Maintains ongoing communication with parents, staff, volunteers, community members and support service organizations;

 Documents and maintains student and staff reports, records and communications;

-Assists in teaching daily living skills with education staff present;
+Assists in teaching daily living skills and coordinates with educational and support staff;

 Instructs students in personal hygiene;

-Transports, supervises and interacts with students during scheduled on- or off-campus recreational activities or appointments;
+Transports, supervises and interacts with students during scheduled on-campus or off-campus recreational activities or appointments;

-Supervises meals; assists and instructs students in food preparation, table setting and proper manners;
+Oversees meal preparation; assists and instructs students in food preparation and proper table manners;

 Assists students in personal laundry and light housekeeping as needed;